-- Standard exclusions to ensure data completeness: - The patient has a primary payer other than Medicare for any time overlapping the episode window or 120-day lookback period prior to the trigger day. - The patient was not enrolled in Medicare Parts A and B for the entirety of the lookback period plus episode window, or was enrolled in Part C for any part of the lookback plus episode window. - No main clinician is attributed the episode. - o The patient's date of birth is missing. - o The patient's death date occurred before the episode ended. - The episode trigger claim was not performed in an ambulatory/office-based care, outpatient hospital, or ASC setting based on its place of service. - The IP facility is not a short-term stay acute hospital as defined by subsection (d).7 - Measure-specific exclusions including patients with a Left Ventricular Assist Device (LVAD) or who have had recent major bowel surgery.
+- · Standard exclusions to ensure data completeness: - The patient has a primary payer other than Medicare for any time overlapping the episode window or 120-day lookback period prior to the trigger day. - The patient was not enrolled in Medicare Parts A and B for the entirety of the lookback period plus episode window, or was enrolled in Part C for any part of the lookback plus episode window. - No main clinician is attributed the episode. - o The patient's date of birth is missing. - o The patient's death date occurred before the episode ended. - o The episode trigger claim was not performed in an IP hospital based on its place of service. - o The IP facility is not a short-term stay acute hospital as defined by subsection (d). - Measure-specific exclusions including patients with a Left Ventricular Assist Device (LVAD) or who have had recent major bowel surgery.
 For the full list of measure-specific exclusions, please reference the "Exclusions" and "Exclusions_Details" tabs of the Measure Codes List file.